yangwu1227/tbills-scraper/terraform/docs/github_action_oidc.md

 #### `scrape_deploy_app.yml`

-This workflow handles the daily Treasury bill data scraping and processing, followed by deploying the Shinylive web application.
+This workflow handles the daily Treasury bill data scraping and processing, followed by deploying the Shinylive web application in a single combined workflow.

 **Required Environment Variables:**